Projects

 Beyond Wayfinding

-Incorporating indigenous knowledge and protocols into campus signage
+Incorporating Indigenous knowledge and protocols into campus signage

 2023 Fast Company’s World Changing Ideas Award